jscar-hawk/jscar-hawk.github.io/docs/2023-3d-Printers.md

+---
+layout: default
-= Starter 3D Printers for 2023
+title: Starter 3D Printers for 2023
+---

 To help fund the projects I work on, the links are Amazon Affiliate links.
 T his will let amazon know I sent you, and give me a small kickback if you buy that product.